marcello-goccia/Python-Projects-for-Students/Computer Science Contests/Exercises-07 - Subroutines/Problem0001 - Print Numbers Except 3 and 6/problem.md

 def print_numbers():
     # TODO: Write your code here
+    # Use print(i, end=" ") to print the number followed by a space,
+    # so that all numbers appear on the same line.

     pass

 //TEMPLATE END

 //APPEND BEGIN
-# Call the function to test its behavior
+# Call the procedure to test its behavior
 print_numbers()

 # Additional validations